 I stopped thinking of my colleagues and their judgments.
-I went back to the most dreaded question — “Where do I see myself in the next 5 years?”
+I went back to my most dreaded question — “Where do I see myself in the next 5 years?”
 I started writing for where I wanted to be and who my colleagues can be 5 years from now.

 Comparing my Day 1 with others’ Day 1000

 I still remember the feeling when I hit publish on my first Medium article.
 Totally unaware of the 130k followers-strong saga it would unfold three years later, I was full of self-doubt.